-Rainbow Disability Nepal (RDN) was first started as a loose network for disabled LGBTIQ+ community in 2020.
-Later, in 2021, it was registered as Indreni Apangata Nepal (Rainbow Disability Nepal), the first non-Governmental organization working for the disabled LGBTIQ+ population in Nepal.
+Rainbow Disability Nepal (RDN) was first started as a loose network for disabled LGBTIQ+ community in 2019.
+Later, on 11 November 2022, it was registered as Indreni Apangata Nepal (Rainbow Disability Nepal), the first non-Governmental organization working for the disabled LGBTIQ+ population in Nepal.
 RDN works to ensure the basic human rights for the disabled LGBTI people across the country, and has plan to work in future internationally too.
 It’s a first organization that works for people who identify themselves as Disable and LGBTI.
 On This Interactional Issue we have LGBTI people who identify themselves as disabled and Disable Person Living with HIV.

 About Our Founder